CluedIn-io/CluedIn.Documentation/docs/010-get-cluedin.md

 **What are the steps of CluedIn SaaS pay-as-you-go onboarding?**

 1. Make sure you meet all of the prerequisites for SaaS installation.
+See our [Azure requirements guide](/deployment/saas/requirements).

 1. Complete the subscription process.
+See our [SaaS installation guide](/deployment/saas/installation-guide).

 1. Receive an email with the link to your CluedIn instance and get started.